How to Build Multi-Agent Workflows in OpenClaw

 Here's the standard pattern:

-- Agent A: lock-acquire on data.csv
+- Agent A: lock data.csv

 - Process data

+Agent B can wait on that room, then lock the next file and continue the pipeline.
 You can also see which files are locked right in the web UI.

 How to Use RAG for Shared Context